1 Introduction

 Do not change any BIOS/UEFI settings before disabling BitLocker!
 You will have to provide the decryption key otherwise, which the user typically has no access to.

-• Launch a command prompt with administrator rights and use manage-bde -off C:, where C: is the drive you want to decrypt.
+- Launch a command prompt with administrator rights and use

-• You will need to wait until decryption is complete, which can take a long time.
+to query the decryption status. - You will need to wait until decryption is complete, which can take a long time.

 6.8.6 Unlock BitLocker Encrypted Devices